Yury-Shevchenko/samply/docs/README.md

 * Recording participants' responses to your notifications.
 * Preserving anonymity: participants do not need to provide any personal information such as emails or phone numbers to you to participate in your study.
 All notifications are sent through the application.

-## Researcher website at your convenience

-As a researcher, you can create and manage your study in a web browser.
-After creating the study, you send an invitation link to participants.
-Participants download the mobile application *Samply Research* from Google Play or Apple Store, install the application and join your study.
-Now, they can receive notifications from you.

 ## More information

 * [Presentation at the virtual GOR conference](https://www.youtube.com/watch?v=ZrtOAs7O-kw&t=716s) (General Online Research (GOR 20)